Routers are the most common networking equipment in the world. But, what is a router?

 Most routers that offer WiFi will have built-in security to prevent outsiders from hacking your WiFi signals.

-Some routers offer protection such as content filtering and parental controls to stop users accessing materials they shouldn’t.
+Some routers offer protection such as content filtering and parental controls to stop users from accessing materials they shouldn’t.

 As the levels of security vary, it’s best to do your research or speak to an expert.